holochain/sim1h/README.md

 wanted to block them, Carol could simply record "seen" IDs directly to Bob's inbox then Bob would never retrieve them.

-In summary Sim1h is for "internal use only", whatever that means to you.
+In summary, Sim1h is for "internal use only", whatever that means to you.

 ## Usage

 Sim1h is available in the v0.0.31 of the [holochain-rust conductor](https://github.com/holochain/holochain-rust) as is a new `sim1h` network type.
-Also you there is a nix command to run a local dynamodb instance.
+Also, there is a nix command to run a local dynamodb instance.

 In your conductor config, use the following for the `network` config section: